opencog/atomspace/Design-Notes.md

    also drains?
 A: DrainLink is not a container; it can never fill up.
    A2: Historical accident.

- * Should DrainLink and SortedStream automatically launch their own threads?
+ * Should DrainLink automatically launch its own thread?
 Probably yes.
    There should probably be a centralized thread pool, so that these can be managed.
-Right now, its ad hoc.
+Right now, threading is ad hoc.

  * Is DrainLink mis-designed?
-Probably yes; it should loop on calls to `LinkValue::value()` and NOT `Atom::execute()` For the same reason that FlatStream should do the same.
+Probably yes; it should loop on calls to `LinkValue::value()` and NOT `Atom::execute()` This is what FlatStream does.

+A General question:

  * How should streams work?